Andrei Sokolov (Russian chess player)

-Andrei Yurievich Sokolov (Андре́й Ю́рьевич Соколо́в; born 20 March 1963, in Vorkuta, Komi ASSR, Russian SFSR, Soviet Union) is a chess Grandmaster of Russian origin, now living in France.
+Andrei Yurievich Sokolov (Андре́й Ю́рьевич Соколо́в; romanized: Andrey Yur'yevich Sokolov; born 20 March 1963, in Vorkuta, Komi ASSR, Russian SFSR, Soviet Union) is a Russian chess Grandmaster living in and playing for France.
 He was one of the leading players in the world in the late 1980s.

 Formative years

 He learned the game from his father Yuri, a Soviet Army officer and Candidate Master.
 At 6 years old, inspiration arrived in the form of a book of Alekhine's games.
 At age 12, he attended one of the many chess schools that existed in and around Moscow and he occasionally frequented the legendary Pioneer Palace.
-Some major preparation followed in the years 1975-1982, mainly under the tutelage of renowned coach, Vladimir Yurkov.
+Some major preparation followed in the years 1975-1982, mainly under the tutelage of renowned coach Vladimir Yurkov.

 Alexey Suetin attended the same sports club (Trud) and as senior Moscow coach, observed the youngster's progress closely.
 Sokolov won the minor championship of Moscow in 1981, but fared less well in the major Open Championship a short while later.
 He had yet to learn the subtleties of positional play, but already there was much to admire.
 Suetin described him as "a practical-minded chess player ... most concentrated, deprived of any impulsiveness and very persistent in attaining his aims."